-Term, “Account-based Fare System” sometimes causes a confusion.
+Term, “Account-based Fare System” sometimes causes confusion.

-Traditional closed loop cards store e-purse balance and some ridership information in their memory.
+Traditional closed-loop cards store e-purse balance and some ridership information in their memory.
 Account-based fare systems move this data to a cloud.
-So the card is used only to identify the cardholder-patron and his/her account.
+So, the card is used only to identify the cardholder-patron and his/her account.
 After having the account identifier obtained from the tapped card, the validator retrieves all the rest from the cloud.
 The cloud usually belongs to the transit agency and can be reached faster than a payment cloud (not true for wireless validators though).
 This is what account-based systems have in common.
 The differences are below.

-First of all, the cards used in an account-based system can be open loop, like MasterCard Pay Pass, or they can be closed loop, not recognizable in the other account-based systems.
+First of all, the cards used in an account-based system can be open loop, like Mastercard Pay Pass, or they can be closed loop, not recognizable in the other account-based systems.
 Therefore, not all account-based systems are open loop.

-- The regular open loop systems use a remote cloud to keep accounts.
+- The regular open-loop systems use a remote cloud to keep accounts.
 This works well enough for transit systems with stationary validators because they are connected to the cloud with fast telecom lines